Toward Better Temporal Structures for Geopolitical Events Forecasting: Experiments

-\paragraph{Q5.
-How good are LLMs compared to supervised graph-based models?} We experiment with two graph neural network (GNN) models, both based on first encoding fact-level information, then aggregating facts within a time window with either a permutation invariant \textit{bagging} or a more expressive \textit{hypergraph} approach, and finally using a transformer-based encoder to capture temporal trends (see \autoref{app:gnn} for more granular details on the GNN-based models).
+\paragraph{Q3.
+How good are LLMs compared to supervised graph-based models?} We experiment with two GNN-based models, both based on first encoding fact-level information, then aggregating facts within a time window with either a permutation invariant \textit{bagging} or a more expressive \textit{hypergraph} approach, and finally using a transformer-based encoder to capture temporal trends (see \autoref{app:gnn} for more granular details on the GNN-based models).
 Since these supervised models need a training phase, we split the dataset into a train (\textit{i.e.,} 2018-2022) and a test (\textit{i.e.,} 2023-2024) set.
 Then, we randomly sample and hold out 10\% of the training data as a validation set.
-Finally, we calculate the performance of the model on the validation set after each epoch and select the version with the best validation result for testing.

-\autoref{tab:main_gnn} presents our experimental results comparing GNN-based models with our baselines and selected LLMs.
-As is evident, in scenarios where we have weak filtering over contextual information, GNNs consistently beat LLMs, which we can potentially attribute to the information stored in embeddings and learned weights.
-However, as we tighten our filtering, LLMs start to gain momentum, beating GNN-based models, whose performance stays flat, by as much as \textbf{21\%}.
+Finally, we calculate the performance of the model on the validation set after each epoch and select the version with the best validation result for testing. \autoref{tab:main_gnn} presents our experimental results comparing GNN-based models with our baselines and selected LLMs.
+As is evident, in all scenarios, GNNs consistently beat LLMs, which we can potentially attribute to the information stored in embeddings and learned weights.
+However, as we tighten our filtering, LLMs start to gain momentum, reducing the gap to supervised GNN-based models, whose performance stays flat, and getting as close as \textbf{-6\%}.
 These results emphasize the importance of retrieving high-quality context for predictions again.
 Regarding our GNN-based models, we hypothesize that the current window encoding formulation introduces an information bottleneck by collapsing all fact representations, which leads to their flat performance across different filtered settings.
 Given the numerous different modeling choices and designs for GNNs, we leave further investigations to future work.